justindurocher/NBA-Game/README.md

 # NBA-Game

 A Javascript Basektball Game for fun!
-Pick your five favorite players!
+Pick from all of your favorite basketball players in the NBA!

 [PLAY HERE](https://justindurocher.github.io/NBA-Game/public)